argoproject/Argo/docs/users/posting.rst

 **Categories, Tags, and Series**

 After creating the body of the post, you should assign some Categories and Tags to it.
-If you are using the Series or Post Tyoe taxonomy assign the post to the relevant series and/or post type.
+If you are using the Series or Post Type taxonomy, assign the post to the relevant series and/or post type.

 **Related Posts**

-If you have enabled the Largo Related Posts Widget, you can add selected related posts by entering one or more post IDs separated by commas.
+If you are using the Largo Related Posts Widget, you can add selected related posts by entering one or more post IDs separated by commas.
 To find the ID of a post, open it as if you were editing the post.
-In the browser address bar you'll see a number in the URL similar to `http://yoursite.org/wp-admin/post.php?post=31400&action=edit`.
+In the browser address bar you'll see a number in the URL similar to _http://yoursite.org/wp-admin/post.php?post=31400&action=edit_.
 In this case 31400 is the post ID.

-Note: If you are using the Largo Related Posts Widget and don't add related posts to any given post, the widget will display related posts based on series, category, or tag.
+_Note: If you are using the Largo Related Posts Widget and don't add related posts to any given post, the widget will display related posts based on series, category, or tag._

-Show related posts that are either editorially determined (by adding related post IDs in the Additional Options box of the post edit screen) or using a default related algorithm that tries to surface the most closely-related post(s) to a given post by series, category or tag.

 **Top Term**

-From a pulldown menu (populated by categories and tags) Identify which of the post's terms is primary.
-This is used a navigational aid in many homepage layouts and appears directly above the headline on the post page, providing a link to the landing page for all posts assigned that top term.
+From the Top Term pulldown menu (populated by categories and tags) select which term is primary for the post.
+This term appears directly above the headline on the post page, and links to the landing page for all posts assigned that top term.

 **Custom Byline Options**

-If you are posting for an author who doesn't have a WordPress user account in your website, you can enter their byline and a link to a relevant webpage for that author.
+If you are posting for an author who doesn't have a WordPress user account for your website, you can enter their byline and optionally a link to a relevant webpage for that author.

-We recommend creating a WordPress account for each author, which allows WordPress to create an author archive page with all the author's posts.
-If you need to include co-authors, you  should activate the `Coauthors Plus plugin <plugins.html>`_.
+We recommend creating a WordPress account for each author, which allows WordPress to create an author archive page with all posts for each author.
+If you find that you need to include co-authors, you should activate the `Coauthors Plus plugin <plugins.html>`_.

-Using the Custom Byline Option will override display of the user entering the post, and will not add the post to an authos archive page.
+Using the Custom Byline Option will override display of the user entering the post, and will not add the post to an author archive page.

 **Layout Options**

 The default post template since Largo 0.4 is the One Column (Standard) layout.
-In this box you are able to modify the template on a per-post basis by selecting another option.

-Read more here about the `Single Article Template <themeoptions.html#layout-options>`_.
+In this box you can choose a different layout for the post.
+Read more here about the alternative `post layout options <themeoptions.html#layout-options>`_.

 **Custom Sidebar**